ramstk/ProjectBid/backend-tech-assessment-standard-0.0.1-SNAPSHOT/README.md

 # ProjectBid
 Marketplace for Self-Employed
+Exercise Difficulty:  Moderate
+How did you feel about the exercise itself?
+(7)
+How do you feel about coding an exercise as a step in the interview process?
+(9) What would you change in the exercise and/or process?
+None

 APIs for inserting and retrieval of Buyer, Seller, Projects and Bidding for projects using Spring Boot and Java.
 The web service uses in-memory data storage using H2 Database.
 The Unique ID Generator is marked as a @Component which allows the Spring Boot to recognize the generator class as an injectable coponent.
 ************************
 Controller: http://localhost:8080/buyers